syncfusion-content/ej2-react-docs/ej2-react/card/getting-started.md

 ---
 layout: post
-title: Getting started with React Card component | Syncfusion
+title: Getting started with React Card Component | Syncfusion
-description:  Checkout and learn about Getting started with React Card component of Syncfusion Essential JS 2 and more details.
+description:  Checkout and learn about getting started with React Card component of Syncfusion Essential JS 2 and more details.
 control: Getting started
 platform: ej2-react
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Getting Started
+# Getting Started with React Card Component

 This section explains how to create a simple **Card** using Styles, and how to configure the structure for the header section, Horizontal, action buttons, content section.